 Ref

 Weekly tests - test person

 1. Weekly safety checks 5.7

 2. Automatic control test ^a 16.4

 Quarterly tests - test person

 1. Weekly safety checks 5.7

 2. Automatic control test 16.4

 3. Verification of calibration of sterilizer instruments 12.2

 4. Simplified thermometric test for performance requalification 16.26

 Yearly and revalidation tests - test person

 1. Yearly safety checks 5.8

 2. Automatic control test 16.4

 3. Verification of calibration of sterilizer instruments 12.2

 4. Chamber overheat cut-out test 16.8

 5. Air filter integrity test 16.13

-6. Tests for performance requalification as required by the user and the quality controller (medicinal products) or by the user (other loads) 8.64
+6. Tests for performance requalification as required by the user 8.64

+and the quality controller (medicinal products) or by the user

+(other loads)

-- May be done at the same time as the preceding test. - a.
-Not required where the previous week's batch process records are jointly reviewed by the user and the test person and, within specified limits, are comparable with previous records.
+reviewed by the user and the test person and, within specified limits, are comparable with previous records.